trayla/ssp/README.md

 ### Knowledge

-- A understanding of Linux based system management and command line tools
+- An understanding of Linux based system management and command line tools
-- A understanding of virtualization with KVM
+- An understanding of virtualization with KVM
 - Knowledge about operating a Kubernetes platform
 - A basic understanding about Gluster